JanssenProject/jans/jans-shibboleth-idp/docs/openapi_design_spec.md

 - Persistence (see [`directory_structure_decisions.md`](./directory_structure_decisions.md) — `trust-persistence`).
 - REST controller / framework wiring (the transport implementation).
-- The out-of-band (OOB) file-upload mechanism (metadata files, certificates) — devised elsewhere.
+- The out-of-band (OOB) file-upload/staging **service** itself (its endpoints, storage, scanning) — a separate, TR-agnostic capability with its own spec/module (scope stub §5.8).
+This spec covers only how a `FILE` source *references* an uploaded file: a token on the request, a durable handle once dereferenced (D8/D17).
 - The out-of-band access-token issuance process (assumed; see §5.2).

 ---